 As the former artistic director of the Perm Opera and Ballet Theatre, Currentzis has commissioned several works, by composers including Philippe Hersant, Dmitri Kourliandski, Alexey Syumak and Sergey Nevsky.
 Teodor Currentzis and musicAeterna are exclusive recording artists with Sony Classical.
 Their recordings of works by Mozart, Mahler, Beethoven, Tchaikovsky, Rameau and Stravinsky have been acclaimed by the critics and have won numerous awards, among then the ECHO Klassik, the Edison Klassiek, the Japanese Record Academy Award and the Opera Award from BBC Music Magazine.
 Currentzis has been awarded the Gold Mask – the most important Russian theatre prize – nine times so far.
 In 2016 he received the KAIROS Prize from the Alfred Toepfer Foundation and was named Conductor of the Year by the magazine Opernwelt for his Macbeth in Zurich.

-Teodor Currentzis was born in Greece, and it was here that he initially studied music, but he has lived in Russia since 1994, the year he began to study conducting with the legendary Ilya Musin at the St Petersburg Conservatory.
+Teodor Currentzis comes from Greece and began his conducting studies with the legendary Ilya Musin at the St Petersburg Conservatory.